HirbodBehnam/RedditDownloaderBot/README.md

 ## Run

-Now that you have the necessary tokens, edit `docker-compose.yml` and set the environment variables as such:
+Now that you have the necessary tokens, edit the docker-compose.yml file and set the environment variables as such:

 ```bash
 CLIENT_ID=[Reddit client ID]